All Episodes

 It's the post office that's always having problems.

-Now, just that that little that line alone, by itself and out of context, does not dive with trying to say the government's the only entity that can do anything when you stop and think about it.
+Now, just that line alone by itself and out of context does not dive with trying to say the government's the only entity that can do anything when you stop and think about it.

-So I will find the context of this, but uh in hopes of having it make sense.
+So I will find the context of this, but in hopes of having it make sense.

 Now, the statement alone does make sense just by itself.